4 Ways to Identify Tree Fungi in South Jersey

 The most common signs of tree fungi in South Jersey are different kinds of mushrooms.
 Mushrooms commonly grow on the trunk and root system of the tree, which means even mushrooms that show up on the ground around your tree are cause for concern.
 Simply removing the mushrooms isn’t enough, you have to treat the underlying cause of the problems as well.

 Even if you only see a few mushrooms, you want to call in a professional.
 The problem will only get worse and these fungi will spread across your yard through animal contact, grass clipping, and even the air.
 If you have mushrooms across your yard, this means the fungus can be in the root systems.
 Tree Guide has a great list of different mushrooms you may encounter.

 Tree fungus is a serious problem that you cannot ignore.
 Even if you think it isn’t anything to worry about, it is better to be safe.
-If you spot anything that resembles a fungus, or you just suspect that something is wrong, make sure to call up tree care professionals that will be able to handle the situation.
+If you spot anything that resembles a fungus, or you just suspect that something is wrong.
 Eliminating the fungus doesn’t always mean eliminating the tree.
-In fact, most professionals will do all that they can to avoid cutting down an otherwise healthy tree.
+In fact, most professionals will do all they can to avoid cutting down an otherwise healthy tree.

-At Bumblebee Tree Service, we strive to keep your yard safe and your trees beautiful.
+At Bumblebee Tree Service & Landscape Design, we strive to keep your yard safe and your trees beautiful.
 We will work with your yard’s chemistry to find the safest and gentlest way to remove the fungus and keep everyone and everything healthy.
-Our professionals will pay you a visit and help you to determine if there is a problem with your tree or if it was just a false alarm.
 Your trees and their safety are important to us, so this inspection can save them and add years to their lives.
-Give us a call at (609) 297-1721 so that one of our professionals can come inspect your tree and determine what the next steps should be.